ellisonch/warpwallet/README.md

 To run the test suite, just run `go test` inside the `warpwallet` directory.

 ## Love
-If you found this useful, please send me some love at `1GGCFrshLz46tdas9ZtKqX59n5UAFzR6sD` :)
+If you found this useful, please send me some BTC love at `342EjvnEVZMswiUxhGi7zE9EbKZ2Ygh5JU` :)